TuNguyen1012/Funnel-Analysis-of-E-commerce-website/README.md

 # READ ME

-**Objective:**

-Analyze the company website conversion rates and recommend strategies to optimize the website and improve the conversion rate.

-**Tools:**
+## Description

+Analyzing the website's purchase conversion rate, we can identify where visitors drop off in the purchase process.

+This allows us to make recommendations on how to improve the website's usability and increase the likelihood of a successful purchase.

+## Tools:

 - Using SQL to query data for analytics & reports to extract insights, with statements: JOIN, TEMPORARY TABLE, WITH,...